Mohamedadelsaleh/Tangent-Task/README.md

 ## Setup

-Install main source of project :
+Install the main source of project :

-After downloading project files open it in your IDE then in open Termianl:
+After downloading project files open them in your IDE then in open Terminal:

 ```bash
 npm install